Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pork prices increase sharply before Tet

-Việt NamViệt Nam29/12/2024
+Việt NamViệt Nam28/12/2024

-Pork stall at Hoang Hoa Tham market, Tan Binh district (Ho Chi Minh City)
+Pork stall at Hoang Hoa Tham market, Tan Binh district ( Ho Chi Minh City)

 With just over a month to go until the Lunar New Year 2025, the pork market is witnessing a sharp increase in prices, reversing the downward trend last year.
 This increase is due to high consumer demand while supply is facing difficulties.

-The number of pigs arriving at Hoc Mon wholesale market - the main supplier for Ho Chi Minh City - decreased by 1,000 pigs compared to mid-December, to just over 5,000 pigs a day.
+The number of live pigs arriving at Hoc Mon wholesale market - the main supplier for Ho Chi Minh City - decreased by 1,000 pigs compared to mid-December, to just over 5,000 pigs a day.

 Mr. Nguyen Xuan Huy, Deputy General Director of the Joint Stock Company, commented that the total pig herd has been severely affected by the epidemic, and the relocation of barns in Dong Nai according to local policies has also contributed to reducing supply.

 Not only is the supply affected, the demand for pork during Tet has increased sharply, pushing up prices.
-Large food processing enterprises such as Vissan and CP all predict that pork prices will continue to increase in the short term.
+Large food processing enterprises such as Vissan and CP predict that pork prices will continue to increase in the short term.

 Mr. Phan Van Dung, Deputy General Director of Vissan Company, said that the price of live pigs has reached 68,000 VND per kilogram and may increase further.
-In response, the company has increased its raw material reserves, preparing to supply nearly 930 tons of fresh food and 3,700 tons of processed food, up 5% and 8% respectively compared to last year.
+To cope, the company has increased its raw material reserves, preparing to supply nearly 930 tons of fresh food and 3,700 tons of processed food, up 5% and 8% respectively compared to last year.
 Similarly, the Joint Stock Company also committed to ensuring abundant supply, helping consumers feel secure about not worrying about food shortages.

 VN (according to VnExpress)